Neal-Bhattacharya/marc-terminal/README.md

 `nano ~/.bash_profile`

-If you're not sure just do both.

-In the editor, add the line
+This will launch a text editor.
+Add the line
 `alias trains=/usr/local/bin/trains.sh`

-to the end, save and quit.
+to the end, save with `Control+X`.
 Restart Terminal.
 Done!